 A hiking-focused, gorgeous-weather, luxurious-yet-affordable, winter odyssey appeals to you?
 Join us in the Canary Islands.

 Capitalize on the exhaustive reconnaissance we’ve done on these enthralling isles.
 Discover a snow-season refuge that deserves primacy on every ardent hiker’s life-list.
 Don't just dream it, do it.

-We’ll visit La Gomera, La Palma, and Tenerife.
+We’ll visit La Gomera and Tenerife.
 The local airline will conveniently whisk us between the islands.
 On each one, we’ll all drive our own rental cars—in caravan—to and from the trailheads.
 We’ll devote our days to hiking the premier trails.
 Afterward we’ll return to our comfortable, modern apartments.
 And every evening we’ll have the opportunity to stroll: immersing ourselves in charming, stimulating, urban enclaves.

 Unlike guided hiking, with its inherent restrictions, handholding, and invisibly inflated prices (tour companies profit by charging you far more than they pay— for everything), the trip with us will be financially transparent.
 You’ll see the actual costs, and that’s all you’ll pay.
 This makes our Canary Islands hiking vacation as inexpensive as possible.

-Your one additional investment will be $1700 USD per person for our counsel and organization.
-Throughout the journey, you’ll benefit from our knowledge— painstakingly acquired while living in the Canaries nearly an entire winter.
+Your one additional investment will be $1600 USD per person for our counsel, organization and leadership.
+Throughout the journey, you’ll benefit from our knowledge—painstakingly acquired while living in the Canaries for more than ten months over the course of five years.
 Early on, we realized North American hikers are unaware of the Canaries.
 Nobody we met was from our continent!
 So we went on patrol for you.